jnozzi/cocoadev.com/markdown/PerformSelectorAfterDelay.md

 /* */

-- (void) myTimerHandler:(General/NSTime *)aTimer {
+- (void) myTimerHandler:(NSTime *)aTimer {
    [self mySelector];
 }

 As you can see, the only difference here is a dedicated method which is needed to handle timer firings.

--- General/DenisGryzlov
+-- DenisGryzlov

 ----
 What, exactly, is supposed to be the difference between using     performSelector:withObject:afterDelay: and the above code snippets?
-They all accomplish the exact same thing and have the same limitations. -- General/MikeAsh
+They all accomplish the exact same thing and have the same limitations. -- MikeAsh